percona/pmm-doc/docs/faq.md

 ## How to change the PMM password for a default admin user?

-If you're deploying through Docker you can use change the password for an admin user after starting the Docker container as follows:
+If you're deploying through Docker you can change the default password for an admin user after starting the Docker container as follows:

     * For PMM versions 2.27.0 and later: